-Nine specialists in the vascular office share the job of meeting with patients through Spectrum Health Now.
+Nine specialists in the vascular office share the job of meeting with patients through the Spectrum Health app.

 “We decrease the cost of driving to Grand Rapids, taking the day off work and often having a family member take a day off work,” Dr. Chambers said.
 “We also decrease the anxiety and fear that having to wait for an appointment creates.
 Once you have the explanation, you can start processing it.
 If you’re told, ‘You need surgery,’ then you can start wrapping your arms around it.”

-Since his surgery last year, Wolff has continued with follow-up visits via Spectrum Health Now.
+Since his surgery last year, Wolff has continued with follow-up visits via the Spectrum Health app.

 On a recent late fall day, he had scheduled a virtual video visit at the Greenville office, but it turned out that Stefano Bordoli, MD, could meet in person at the office.